MEDIA RELEASE: CAA reminds motorists and cyclists to share the road ahead of the long weekend.May 20, 20213 min read

 For more information on cycling safety, visit caasco.com/cycling.

-Michael oversees CAA South Central Ontario's cycling and pedestrian safety outreach efforts.
+Michael oversees CAA South Central Ontario's traffic safety outreach efforts.